guilhemmarchand/trackme/docs/rest_api_reference.rst

 maintenance_status / Get maintenance mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint retrieves the current maintenance mode collection and renders as a JSON array, its requires a GET call with no data required::**
+**This endpoint retrieves the current maintenance mode collection returned as a JSON array, its requires a GET call with no data required:**

 ::